Hakim-elazzouzi/GNSS_Data_Quality_Report_Rinex_3.05/README.md

 ## 📌 Overview

 Before any GNSS data is used for positioning, atmospheric research, or geodetic applications, a **data quality check is mandatory**.
-This is the first thing a GNSS data engineer does when receiving a new observation file.
+This is the first thing to do to check when receiving a new observation file.

 This project produces a complete automated quality assessment of a RINEX 3 observation file — covering every satellite from every constellation.